 Frequently Asked Questions about the Best Caribbean Island to Retire to

 Other Caribbean countries popular among foreign retirees include Grenada, St Kitts and Nevis, and St Lucia, as they offer citizenship by investment programs.
-The investment routes include real estate options, which can be attractive for future retired expats looking to relocate to the island.
+The investment routes include real estate options, which can be attractive for future retired expats looking to relocate to St Lucia or other islands.

 Depending on the Caribbean island, you’ll find quality private clinics or hospitals and even medical facilities specializing in specific ailments.
 If you are an American citizen, you may find that your health insurance extends to places like Puerto Rico and the US Virgin Islands.
 Alternatively, private health insurance (expat insurance from an international company or health insurance from a local provider) is available in the Caribbean, often at a lower cost than in countries like the US and the UK.

 The Caribbean islands are relatively safe for those looking to enjoy a relaxing retirement.
 In fact, many islands boast a low crime rate.
-Some of the safest islands to retire to in the Caribbean include:
+Some of the safest islands to retire to in the Caribbean as of July 2024 include:

 Most Caribbean countries are relatively safe to live in, but Antigua and Barbuda is one of the most popular retirement destinations among American, Canadian, and British retirees due to its reputation for safety, which can be attributed to its low crime rate and political stability.